Towards unification of quark and lepton flavors in $A_4$ modular invariance: Fixing by observed CKM

-In conclusion, our quark mass matrices with the $A_4$ modular symmetry can reproduce the observed CKM mixing matrix.
+In conclusion, our quark mass matrices with the $A_4$ modular symmetry reproduce the observed CKM mixing matrix very well at nearby $\tau=i$.
 This successful result encourages us to investigate the lepton flavors in the same framework.
-We discuss the lepton sector with the $A_4$ modular symmetry in the next section.
+We discuss the lepton sector with the $A_4$ modular symmetry in Section 5.